Ifex / Mesnex Side Effects

 Generic Name: ifosfamide / mesna

-Note: This page contains information about the side effects of ifosfamide / mesna.
-Some of the dosage forms included on this document may not apply to the brand name Ifex / Mesnex.
+Note: This document contains side effect information about ifosfamide / mesna.
+Some of the dosage forms listed on this page may not apply to the brand name Ifex / Mesnex.

 Applies to ifosfamide / mesna: intravenous kit